 HTTP doesn’t tend to run into firewall issues, and is so commonly used it has integrations which can help with optimisation (for example, iOS has built-in support for optimising radio usage by batching HTTP calls from different apps where possible, which their mail team have told us they would like to be able to use).
 This isn’t an innate advantage of HTTP, but rather an advantage of its ubiquity.

 With GZIP, JSON data is reasonably compact and fast enough to serialise/parse.
 However, the encoding/transport part of JMAP is not core to its operation, so future specifications could easily add alternatives (e.g. WebSocket instead of HTTPS, CBOR instead of JSON).
 For the initial version though, HTTPS+JSON makes the most sense.

-Binary data is not transported in the JSON (and indeed, as has been pointed out, can’t be without base64 encoding or similar, which is inefficient).
+Binary data is not transported in the JSON (and indeed can’t be without base64 encoding or similar, which is inefficient).
 Instead, attachments are referenced by a blobId, and uploaded/downloaded separately via HTTPS.
 Clients can reference the blobId elsewhere to, for example, attach the same file to a new message without having to download and reupload it again, a big win on slower internet connections.

 This also means that regularly saving drafts (a common client behaviour) does not mean sending the same full multi-megabyte attachments over the network every 60s or so.

 As it’s out-of-band with the API calls, uploading/downloading files can easily be parallelised and doesn’t block other API operations.

 Representation of email